In the Blake/Mouton managerial grid, what characterizes a controlling person?

 Study for the Florida Fire Officer 2 Exam.
 Prepare with flashcards and multiple-choice questions, each question comes with hints and explanations.
 Get ready for your exam!

-A controlling person in the context of the Blake/Mouton managerial grid is characterized by a high concern for results coupled with a low concern for people.
-This type of management style reflects a focus on achieving goals and meeting targets, often prioritizing performance outcomes over the well-being and development of team members.
+A controlling person in the Blake/Mouton managerial grid is characterized by a high concern for results and a low concern for people.
+This style is often referred to as an "authoritarian" or "task-oriented" approach.
+Leaders with this characteristic prioritize achieving objectives and meeting targets over the welfare and development of their team members.
+They focus on productivity and efficiency, often employing strict guidelines and control measures to ensure that tasks are completed as required.

 Subscribe